davidcbrownfield/CS478/README.md

 }
 ```

-Class Two needs to have a higher or equal parameter with an equal or lower result
+Class Two needs to have a higher or equal method argument type with an equal or lower result type.
+Remember Dr. O's picture of two puzzle pieces.

 #### [^Return to Index](#top)
 ----